 Apple Computers was created in 1976 by Steve Jobs and Stephen Wozniak, and it transformed the personal computer market.
 Apple Computers Inc is one of the computer industry's pioneers.
 It resulted in a variety of changes in the industry, some of which may still be seen today.
-Other computer firms utilised the company's products as a model for establishing their product's specs and physical attributes.
+Other computer firms utilized the company's products as a model for establishing their product's specs and physical attributes.
 It may also be used as a gauge for how well items are created.
 The firm provides a variety of items for the many markets it serves.
 The company's goods provide a unique experience.

-Apple is one of the most well-known brands in the planet.
+Apple is one of the most well-known brands on the planet.
 The secret to Apple's success, according to marketing gurus from across the world, is its brand, not its goods like the MacBook or iPhone.
 The Apple brand is built on emotion and experience, and its basic principles of creativity, innovation, and design reflect this.

 Apple is a perfect example of an emotional brand

 Customers of Apple don't simply appreciate their interactions with the company and the products it offers; they adore it.
 Apple establishes long-term relationships with its consumers, resulting in loyalty and great experiences.

 1 – The corporation promotes a humanistic corporate culture with strong corporate ethics, community participation, and charitable giving.
 The fundamental principle of Apple was to give people power via technology.
 People are constantly at the center of everything.

 2 – Through advertising and product design, the corporation has developed a distinct visual and linguistic lexicon.
 This is especially true with Apple, whose goods and advertising are easily identifiable.